ndconline/insta/README.md

 There's no public SDK or protocol doc for the Mic Pro's BLE service (unlike Insta360's cameras, which have a documented WiFi/protobuf API).
-The options-setting screens only work when the app talks to the mic directly, so the byte sequences have to be captured from a live app session — I don't have the hardware to do that myself.
+The options-setting screens only work when the app talks to the mic directly, so the byte sequences have to be captured from a live app session, I don't have the hardware to do that myself.
 Everything below is built so *you* can do it in one sitting with your own phone and mic.